rob-salter/Sweden-House-Price-Analysis/README.md

  - max final price 4,000,000kr
  - Last 12 months

 The result of our webscraping algorithm was 2181 datapoints from June 2019, June 2020.
+Our analysis mainly focuses on a specific area in Västra Götaland as this is the area most interesting to us.
+There are many more possibilities for this dataset which may be returned to at a later date.

 Techniques